David Velásquez

-José David Velásquez Colón (born 8 December 1989) is a Honduran footballer who currently plays for C.D.
-Real Sociedad in the Liga National De Honduras.
+José David Velásquez Colón (born 8 December 1989) is a Honduran footballer who plays for Victoria in the Honduran first division.

 Club career

 Velásquez started his career with hometown club Victoria and has not changed clubs since.
 In December 2012 however, it was rumoured Velásquez was ready to join Major League Soccer club Seattle Sounders FC.

 International career

 Velásquez was picked for the Honduras Olympic team which competed in the 2012 Summer Olympics.
 He made his senior debut for Honduras in an April 2012 friendly match against Costa Rica and has, as of February 2013, earned a total of 2 caps, scoring no goals.